Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/1_MicroServicesSOA/README.md

 - Each service can be written in its own language or framework, and can have its own database or lack thereof.
 - `Dedicated data store for every service`
   - Every component should be single source of truth.
-  - And whenever needed, the microservice would ask the other microservice for the data. ( through network call )
+  - And whenever needed, the microservice would ask the other microservice for the data ( through network call ).
 - `Condense business responsibility to a single place`
   - Every microservice should have proper responsibility and single purpose.
-  - And it should correspond to the business use case. ( Less is more )
+  - And it should correspond to the business use case ( Less is more ).

 ### Deployment is easier
 - If one service goes down, not complete product would be down.